Understand the basics

 What is a Fixed Indexed Annuity?

 An FIA doesn’t go up and down with the stock market.
-It’s a contract product that you purchase.
-The insurance company that issues your policy promises to protect your principal.
+It’s an insurance contract that you purchase.
+The insurance company that issues your policy protects your principal.
 Regardless of what happens in the market, the contract states that your principal is safe.
 Also, an FIA agreement may provide potential indexed interest.
 Your FIA policy may agree to provide you regular income payment on a preset schedule.
 It’s also required by law that the insurance company set a reserve aside to cover any claims.
 For this reason, with certain FIAs, insurance companies can offer a guaranteed* lifetime income.

 The Steps of an Annuity

-Your annuity has a period of time in which it remains in the account.
-This is what allows your money time to grow before you begin taking in income.
+Your annuity has a period of time in which it remains in the annuit contract.
+This is what allows your money time to accumulate before you begin taking in income.
 Fixed Indexed annuities provide a set interest rate to their owners.
 FIAs, in addition, provide a potentially higher rate while the index is up, but protect your principal while the index is down.
-During this accumulation phase, your money has time to grow.
+During this accumulation phase, your money has time to accumulate.

 Distribution is the phase when you can begin taking an income.
 Your payments can now begin, and you have choices as to how exactly you get your money.
 You can decide you want an annual payment, for instance, or a monthly payment.
 You can even choose to receive an income for life.
 Most annuity products have much flexibility and options available.
 Based on your needs, you may decide to have some of the optional benefits.
 This distribution phase is when retirees may begin taking their lifetime income.